XIAOYixuan/tomatoDD/README.md

 - **`-task [task]`**:
   Specify which task class should be used for the inference.
-(Since the project is still under developement, please use 'xent' only)

 - **`-c [config file path]`**:
   The path to the config file.